vanilla-reforged/vmangos-docker/README.md

 - All variables can now be given in the .env file of the root directory, and are then passed either through the 00-build-extract.sh script or the docker-compose file to the corresponding commands and Dockerfiles.
 - .sql and .sh scripts have been eliminated where possible.
 - Volumes now have their own directory for a better overview.
+- Git clone commands are not executed on the host, but in the docker build image.
+- Non persistent containers (Build, Extractors) run with root.

 The Instructions below have been edited to reflect the changes to setting up and using the project.